md-user

-Online Retailer (eCommerce) Insurance
+Online retailer (eCommerce) insurance

 Specialist cover for online retailers from £5 a month*

-• Fast, easy online quote in 90 seconds
+Fast, easy online quote in 90 seconds

-• 24hr legal advice helpline and legal hub
+24hr legal advice helpline included

-• No hidden fees or cancellation charges
+No hidden fees or cancellations

 Online retailer insurance can protect against a multitude of risks facing anyone with an ecommerce or online retail business.
 Whatever you sell online, whether it’s handmade jewellery, baked treats or vintage clothes, insurance can help protect against the unexpected.